Grief & Loss Counseling

 That loss matters.
 Your connection to that person matters.

-When we work together, I offer a space where you don’t have to rush, perform, or explain why you’re still hurting.
+What I offer is a space where you don’t have to rush, perform, or explain why you’re still hurting.

-We slow things down and make room for your experience exactly as it is.
+We slow things down and make room for your experience as it is—whether that’s talking through memories, sitting with emotions that feel too big, or making sense of what life looks like now.

-We also pay attention to how grief is showing up in your body and your daily life, the heaviness, the exhaustion, the sense of disconnection, and find ways to support you through those moments.
+We also pay attention to how grief shows up day to day—the heaviness, the exhaustion, the disconnection—and find ways to support you through it.

 There’s no pressure to “get over it.”